CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

  An error occurred (MaxSpotInstanceCountExceeded) when calling the RunInstances operation: Max spot instance count exceeded

-Submitted a request to increase this limit using the AWS Website.
+If you encounter this error, you will need to submit a request to increase this spot instance limit using the AWS Website.

-Trying to submit a 72 pe job 2 nodes x 36 cpus
+Try to submit a 72 pe job 2 nodes x 36 cpus

-That appears to be working now.

 `sbatch run_cctm_2016_12US2.72pe.2x36.pcluster.csh`